desprdo/solana-swap-examples/README.md

-# SolXtence Swap API Examples 🚀
+# Solana Token Swap Examples 🚀

-This repository provides a collection of code samples demonstrating how to use the SolXtence Swap API across various programming languages. 🛠️
+This repo contains code samples for performing token swaps on the Solana blockchain using the SolXtence API.
+I created these examples to simplify the process of integrating token swaps into Solana-based projects.

-## About SolXtence Swap API 🔄
+## What This Does 🔄

-The **SolXtence Swap API** offers an easy way to perform token swaps on the Solana blockchain.
-Our API handles the complex parts of preparing swap transactions, allowing you to focus on integrating this functionality into your projects.
-Access the API at [solxtence.com/swap](https://solxtence.com/swap). 🌐

-With the SolXtence Swap API, you can seamlessly swap tokens across a variety of platforms and automated market makers (AMMs), including **Moonshot**, **Pump.fun**, **Raydium**, **Jupiter**, and all associated AMMs. 🌈

-## Examples 📚

-This repository contains example implementations in different programming languages.
-Currently, we have examples for:

-- **JavaScript (Node.js)**
-- **Python**

-### What You'll Learn 📘

-Each example demonstrates how to:
+These examples demonstrate how to:

-1. Call the `/swap` endpoint to get a serialized transaction.
-2. Deserialize the transaction.
+1. Prepare swap parameters
+2. Fetch a serialized swap transaction from the SolXtence API
-3. Sign the transaction.
+3. Deserialize and sign the transaction
-4. Send the transaction to the Solana network.
+4. Send the transaction to the Solana network

-Stay tuned for more examples and updates! ✨
+The SolXtence API handles the complexities of routing swaps through various AMMs (Automated Market Makers) on Solana, including Moonshot, Raydium, and Jupiter.

+## Available Examples 📚

+Currently, this repo includes examples in:

+- JavaScript (Node.js)
+- Python

+Each example is contained in its own directory with a dedicated README for setup and usage instructions.

+## Getting Started 📘

+1. Clone this repository
+2. Choose the example in your preferred language
+3. Follow the README in that example's directory for setup and usage instructions

+## Notes

+- These examples are for educational purposes.
+Always handle private keys securely in production environments.
+- The API is accessed at `https://swap.solxtence.com/swap`.
+Check their documentation for the most up-to-date endpoint information.
+- You'll need a Solana wallet and some SOL for transaction fees to run these examples.

+## Contributing

+Feel free to add examples in other languages or improve the existing ones.
+Pull requests are welcome! ✨